 Matthew P. Ottmer Mr. Ottmer has served as our Chief Operating Officer since September 2017.
 Prior to joining us, Mr. Ottmer served as the Chief Operating Officer of Momenta Pharmaceuticals, Inc., a publicly traded biopharmaceutical company, from December 2015 to April 2017.
 Prior to joining Momenta Pharmaceuticals, Mr. Ottmer served as Senior Vice President, Strategy & Emerging Businesses of Biogen, Inc. from July 2014 to July 2015.
-From 1999 to July 2015, Mr. Ottmer held various other positions of increasing responsibility at Biogen, including serving as Senior Vice President, Strategy and Chief of the Chief Executive Officer from October 2010 to March 2012.
+From 1999 to July 2015, Mr. Ottmer held various other positions of increasing responsibility at Biogen, including serving as Senior Vice President, Strategy and Emerging Business from July 2014 to July 2015, head of the Tysabri business from March 2012 to July 2014 and as Chief of Staff to the Chief Executive Officer from October 2010 to March 2012.
 Mr. Ottmer received a B.A. in Political Science from the University of Michigan and an M.B.A. from Northwestern University's Kellogg School of Management.

 Dinah Sah, Ph.D.
 Dr. Sah has served as our Chief Scientific Officer since January 2017, and was previously our Senior Vice President of Neuroscience beginning in March 2014.
 Prior to joining us, Dr. Sah served as a biotechnology research and development consultant from February 2012 to March 2014.
 Previously, Dr. Sah held several positions at Alnylam Pharmaceuticals, Inc. including Vice President of Research from 2010 to 2012, Vice President of Research, CNS and Oncology from 2008 to 2010 and Senior Director of Research from 2005 to 2008.
 From 1999 to 2005 she worked at Biogen Inc., most recently as Associate Director & Head of Neurobiology.
 Prior to that, Dr. Sah served as the Associate Director of Neurobiology at Signal Pharmaceuticals from 1997 to 1999.
-Dr. Sah received a B.S. in Biology from the Massachusetts Institute of Technology and a Ph.D. in Neurobiology.
+Dr. Sah received a B.S. in Biology from the Massachusetts Institute of Technology and a Ph.D. in Neurobiology from Harvard University, and completed her post-doctoral training at Harvard University's Department of Neurobiology.